JackDamato/JIMS/README.md

-# JIMS
+# JIM
-HackGT 11 Project with Jack D, Maya A, Ivanka S, and Sudiksha D
+HackGT 11 Project with Jack D, Ivanka S, and Maya A